Plan, Deliver & Operate Microsoft Teams with Confidence

 CloudReady Skype sensors leverage the real Skype for Business client as part of their tests.
 By using the real Skype for Business clients (or standalone Skype for Business clients), network operators can be assured the real end-user experience is measured.

-CloudReady Skype sensors continuously test the different modalities such as IM, presence, publishing and sign-in.
+CloudReady Skype sensors continuously test the different modalities such as Instant Messaging, presence, publishing and sign-in.
 Skype sensors are automatically run from the CloudReady Private Site (Win32 service).
 No additional orchestration or scheduling is required.
 The data and test results are automatically collected at the CloudReady servers.

 CloudReady Skype Audio senors use a real audio conversation in each direction, from the sensor to the CloudReady receiver, testing each of the different network and edge segments as part of the execution.
 This enables inbound and outbound metric collection and Audio quality statistics from the underlying Skype for Business Client.